samebr0dy/LauncherEPTA/README.md

 - Stores the username, game directory and installed version in `AppData/EPTAData` (or `~/.config/EPTAData`).
 - Allows setting a custom base Java command in the config and appending extra launch arguments through the UI.
+- Uses a temporary argument file when launching so the Java command stays short and does not hit the Windows command length limit.

 ## Usage
 1. Install the dependencies: